Datasciensyash/ReviewClassifier/README.md

   - solver: lbfgs
   - max_iter: 100
 ```
-That achieved about `0.89` accuracy and `0.3` LogLoss on Test data.
-But Baseline didn't use unsupervised data to train, which in theory can give better metrics values.
-Also, baseline hasn't used strategy of re-training on pseudo-labeled data.
+That gave me about `0.89` accuracy and `0.3` LogLoss on test data.
+I decided to try hyperparameter optimization with the following tricks:
+- usage of unsupervised data (sometimes it gives better metrics values)
+- usage of re-training on pseudo-labeled data.

-For hyperparameter optimization was used W&B Sweeps platform.
-All **results**, **logs** and **charts** are publicly avaliable at [project page on W&B](https://app.wandb.ai/datasciensyash/review_classifier/sweeps/u3l9ojto/overview?workspace=user-datasciensyash).
+For hyperparameter optimization I've chosen W&B Sweeps platform.
+All **results**, **logs** and **charts** are publicly available at [project page on W&B](https://app.wandb.ai/datasciensyash/review_classifier/sweeps/u3l9ojto/overview?workspace=user-datasciensyash).
 Also, this information is stored at `./csv/Hyperoptinfo.csv` file.
-Training with best hyperparameters gain `0.89` accuracy and `0.28` LogLoss on Test data.
+Training with best hyperparameters has given me `0.89` accuracy and `0.28` LogLoss on test data.

-Best hyperparameters were:
+Best hyperparameters have been:
 ```yaml
 Vectorizer:
   - min_df: 1